Here are 15 of the best horror authors and their most well-known works.

-Dean Koontz is another extremely popular New York Times bestselling author with some of the best horror novels and novellas under his belt.
+Dean Koontz is another popular New York Times bestselling author with some of the best horror novels and novellas under his belt.
 It’s hard to decide which book of his is the scariest; there are so many to choose from.

 Whether you’re looking for a horror story about phantoms, ghosts, serial killers, or even horror novels with a bit of science fiction thrown in, Koontz is an ideal choice.
 Koontz’s horror books read quickly despite their intimidating volume, keeping readers on their toes and guessing about what may be coming next.